 ABCMouse has great learning path activities

-Each ABCmouse.com learning path game is short, so not to overwhelm or get daunting.
+Each ABCmouse.com learning path game is short, so as not to overwhelm or get daunting.
 The games alternate in type – some are pop the balloons when you see a named letter, number, or word.
 Other games use animals, like Elephants spraying with trunks.

-There’s the learn-at-home classroom, learning path full of activities, math games, and story time library!
+There’s the learn-at-home classroom, a learning path full of activities, math games, and a storytime library!

 Sometimes the game is a puzzle with pieces you drag around.
-The world and screen changes depending on if you’re in the desert or the sea.
+The world and screen change depending on if you’re in the desert or the sea.
 Or a snowy field.

 Your child can trace letters or match words with their starting letter.
 Your child can listen to a story for read-aloud time.
-All this can happen while you’re in conference calls for work.
+All this can happen while you’re on conference calls for work.